Leemarh21/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-my README file for 0x07 pointers arrays and atrings
+My README file for 0x07 ponuters, arrays and strings